pkjPathania/dependency-risk-graph/README.md

 - Package versions are typed as `risk:PackageVersion` and labeled with `rdfs:label`.
 - Package versions can carry `risk:version` and `risk:purl`.
 - Dependency edges are expressed with `risk:dependsOn`.
+- Installed packages link to deterministic vulnerability resources through `risk:affectedBy`.
+- Vulnerabilities link to deterministic CVSS assessment resources through `risk:hasSeverity`.
+- Vulnerabilities link to deterministic fixed package-version resources through `risk:fixedIn`.
 - Resource IRIs are generated as URNs, not raw PURLs.

 The current implementation keeps the vocabulary intentionally small.
-Vulnerability-related terms are defined in code, but persistence of enriched vulnerability data is not yet wired into the main graph flow.
+OSV enrichment persists advisory attributes, aliases, reference URLs, CVSS vectors, and fixed package versions.
+It does not calculate numeric CVSS scores or infer additional RDF statements.

 ## Technology Stack